troybowman/dtxmsg/README.md

   * IDA 7.1 or later, with decompiler support
   * IDA SDK 7.1 or later
   * hexrays\_sdk 7.1 or later
-  * a jailbroken iOS device
+  * a jailbroken iOS device (this is required for debugging the Instruments server. however, simply *communicating* with the server does not require a jailbroken device. see [dtxmsg_client](#dtxmsg_client))
   * a patched iOS [debugserver][1]
   * OSX with Xcode installed